omeka/omeka-s-enduser/docs/sites/site_navigation.md

 ![Parent and child block marked for deletion](../sites/sitesfiles/sitenav_del2.png)

-In this imade, the delete icon for "Adaptations" has been clicked; "Adaptations" and its child page "Sense and Sensibility" are both shown in red, and "Adaptations" now shows the undo button where the trash can used to be.
+In this image, the delete icon for "Adaptations" has been clicked; "Adaptations" and its child page "Sense and Sensibility" are both shown in red, and "Adaptations" now shows the undo button where the trash can used to be.